Unsuitable Homes

 - The Housing Grants, Construction and Regeneration Act 1996 sets out the basis for the mandatory Disabled Facilities Grant (DFG).

-- The Regulatory Reform (Housing Assistance) Order 2002 provides local housing authorities the power to award discretionary housing assistance.
+- The Regulatory Reform (Housing Assistance) Order 2002 provides local housing authorities the power to award discretionary housing assistance in line with an adopted policy.

-- Housing is a priority of Lincolnshire’s Joint Health and Wellbeing Strategy.
-A Housing Health and Care Delivery Group (HHCDG) will implement the Priority Delivery Plan.
+- Housing for independence is a priority of Lincolnshire’s Joint Health and Wellbeing Strategy.
+A Housing Health and Ageing Well Delivery Group (HHAWDG) will implement the Priority Delivery Plan.

-- The HHCDG published a Lincolnshire Homes for Independence blueprint, outlining how local partnerships will assist people with care and support needs to live independently.
+- The HHAWDG published a Lincolnshire Homes for Independence blueprint, outlining how local partnerships will assist people with care and support needs to live independently.

-- The Ideas for Change 2017: Extra Care Housing in Lincolnshire report captures innovative solutions for Extra Care Housing to deliver the County Council’s strategy.
+- The Ideas for Change 2017: Extra Care Housing in Lincolnshire report captures innovative solutions for Extra Care Housing that could be encompassed in Lincolnshire County Council’s strategies for such housing.

 3. Local Picture

-Many older people remain resident in their family home which often becomes larger than required and difficult to maintain.
-Others live with family members that might become unable to accommodate them as circumstances change.
+Many older people remain resident in their family home which often becomes larger than required, harder to move around in, and difficult to maintain and heat.
+Others live with family members who might become unable to accommodate them as circumstances change.
 For many, options are limited to their existing home or a care home, which may not be suitable or desirable, and so the offer needs to be broadened.
-Professionals and public must understand new options being delivered, and these must be promoted appropriately, allowing everyone to determine suitability and encourage uptake.
+Professionals and the public must understand new options being delivered, and these must be promoted appropriately, allowing everyone to determine suitability and encourage uptake.

 Adapting an existing home to meet personal needs can present challenges, particularly in the private rented sector, due to short term tenancy agreements, poor conditions, and overcrowding.
-Park Homes and caravans, predominantly found along Lincolnshire’s east coast, are particularly difficult to adapt.
-Roughly half of Lincolnshire’s residential properties may not be adaptable, meaning moving house is the only viable option for some.
+Park homes and caravans, predominantly found along Lincolnshire’s east coast, are particularly difficult to adapt.
+For some people their current home may not be adaptable, or cost effectively adaptable, meaning moving to a suitable home is their only option.
+This could lead to health inequalities where suitable housing is not available in the right place at an affordable cost.

-The number of overcrowded households in Lincolnshire is less than the national average but there is geographical variation, with Boston, Lincoln and South Holland having the highest number (Source: OHID).
+The number of overcrowded households in Lincolnshire is less than the national average but there is geographical variation, with Boston, Lincoln and South Holland having the highest number (Source: Ministry of Housing, Communities and Local Government (MHCLG)).
 Living in overcrowded housing contributes to the following health inequalities:

 - Children are up to 10 times more likely to contract meningitis, and 3 times more likely to have respiratory problems.